tom-smith-okta/atkodemo/readme.md

 So, if you want to change some of these settings for your site, edit the json file directly with a text editor, and then return to the OPG UI and click the "refresh" icon.
 This will load the new settings into your site.

 You can also look at some of the more advanced settings in the other example sites included in the /sites/ directory.

+## Version History

+### 2017-02-03
+- Changed docker image name from "tomgsmith99/atkodemo" to "atkodemo" to simplify launch
+- Added readme to top menu